JamesRees/Hello-world/README.md

 # Hello-world
-First crack at creating a GitHub repository
+First crack at creating a GitHub repository.
 This could be entertaining...